TABLE OF CONTENTS (HIDE)

 Step 4: Review the Generated "AndroidManifest.xml"

 Each Android application has a manifest file (or application descriptor) named AndroidManifest.xml, in the project's root directory.
 It describes the application components.
-The manifest is generated automatically:
+The manifest is generated automatically.
+Do NOT change this file.

 <application